GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 [More information about deploying your cloud function can be found here.](https://cloud.google.com/functions/docs/deploy)

 Snippet provided below for brevity.
 It’s recommended that you keep the default authentication instead of allowing unauthenticated invocation of your Cloud Function or Cloud Run service.
+We use gen1 Cloud Functions here for the simple demo purposes; however, gen2 Cloud Functions are recommended.

 * cf_name - the name of the cloud function
 * project - the project the cloud function is deployed to